inviqa/harness-go/docs/overriding-files.md

 # Overriding harness templates

 Sometimes you may need to completely replace a file in the harness with a version of your own.
-This should be avoided if possible, because they make harness updates on your application a bit more cumbersome, and bloat your repository.
+This should be avoided if possible, because they make harness updates on your application a bit more cumbersome and also bloat your repository.
 Before considering a template override, make sure you have looked at the [attributes](harness-attributes.md) available to see if you can use these to make the change you require.

 If you are absolutely sure a template override is required, then you can follow these steps